The Most Toxic Ingredients in Your Morning Routine

 Learn about the skin changes you should never ignore.

 Oxybenzone is the active ingredient in many popular sunscreens, but Newell recommends avoiding it when possible—and for good reason.
-According to a study published in the International Journal of Andrology, oxybenzone has been linked to skin reactions and it may even disrupt hormones.
+According to a study published in the Journal of Cosmetic Dermatology, oxybenzone has been linked to skin reactions and it may even disrupt hormones.
 There have also been studies indicating that when oxybenzone is exposed to sunlight it can form free radicals that cause skin cell damage.
 This doesn’t mean you should skip sunscreen altogether, of course.
 It’s easy to avoid this chemical if you stick with mineral-based zinc or titanium oxide sunscreens.

 Follow these sunscreen tips to protect your skin.